aws-samples/eks-blueprints-for-terraform-workshop/content/070_webhook/010-webhook.md

 2. Lambda Function: Processes CodeCommit events and sends formatted webhook payloads to ArgoCD.

+3. Webhook Secret: A randomly generated secret used to sign webhook requests.
+For this workshop, we created publicly accessible ArgoCD.
+The webhook secret prevents public access by ensuring only authenticated requests from our Lambda function can trigger synchronization.

 The Flow:
 When you commit to the platform repository's main branch → CodeCommit trigger fires → Lambda function executes → Retrieves commit details and changed files → Sends GitHub-compatible webhook to ArgoCD.

+How Webhook Secret Protects:

+1. Request Authentication:
+   - Lambda signs payload with HMAC-SHA256 using the secret
+   - ArgoCD verifies signature matches
+   - Only requests with valid signatures are processed

+2. Integrity Verification:
+   - Signature is computed from the entire payload
+   - Any tampering invalidates the signature
+   - Ensures payload hasn't been modified in transit

+3. Shared Secret Model:
+   - Secret is known only to Lambda and ArgoCD
+   - Stored securely (Terraform state, K8s secret)
+   - Rotatable without code changes

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=terraform}